Global Drought Information System

 Global Drought Overview

-Overview: Dry conditions persisted across much of Canada, South America, Australia, northern China, and the Mediterranean region during October 2023, while beneficial precipitation fell across some of the world's drought areas during September 2023, but dry and hot conditions dominated the continents.
-It was a record-warm September for Europe, Africa, North America, and South America, with Asia having the second warmest September and Australia the third warmest.
+Overview: Dry conditions persisted across much of Canada, South America, Australia, northern China, and the Mediterranean region during October 2023, while beneficial precipitation fell across some of the drought areas in the other continents.
+Anomalously warm conditions continued to dominate all of the continents.
+It was a record-warm October for Asia and South America, with Africa, Europe, and North America having the second warmest October.
 For many continents, record heat extended back several months, increasing evapotranspiration which exacerbated drought in the dry areas and, in some cases, countering beneficial precipitation.
-It continued dry over drought-plagued parts of the Americas, Africa, Australia, the Indian subcontinent, Europe, and western Russia.
-As noted by the University of Maryland, the ongoing El Niño dominates the rainfall anomaly patterns over many of the dry areas — from the eastern Indian Ocean, across the tropical Pacific and into Central America and northern South America.
-A significant portion of the world's agricultural lands was still suffering from low soil moisture and groundwater levels, and satellite observations showed stressed vegetation on all continents.
+A significant portion of the world’s agricultural lands was still suffering from low soil moisture and groundwater levels, and satellite observations showed stressed vegetation on all continents.
 Drought has reduced crop yields and raised prices of foodstuffs worldwide.
-The GEOGLAM Crop Monitor indicated that agriculture was most threatened in parts of the Americas, East Africa, southern Asia, and parts of Australia.
+The GEOGLAM Crop Monitor indicated that agriculture was most threatened in parts of the Americas, East Africa, eastern Europe, southern Asia, and parts of Australia and Indonesia.
 The Famine Early Warning System Network (FEWSNet) revealed significant food insecurity continuing in parts of Central and South America, Southwest Asia, and much of Africa.
 The Reuters news agency noted that, with the release of their State of Global Water Resources 2022 report in October, the World Meteorological Organization said that the hydrological cycle was increasingly out of balance due to climate change and made a call for a fundamental policy shift towards better monitoring.
 Reuters added that the United Nation's research arm, the UN University’s Institute for Environment and Human Security, warned in their Interconnected Disaster Risks report that the world is heading towards a series of environmental "tipping points" that could cause irreversible damage to water supplies and other life-sustaining systems.

-September continued dry across much of the Mediterranean coast (the Maghreb region) of Africa, as well as central and southern parts of the continent.
+October continued dry across much of the Mediterranean coast (the Maghreb region) of Africa, as well as central and southern parts of the continent.
 Eastern Africa (Horn of Africa) was wetter than normal in October, which was a beneficial break from months to years of deficient rainfall in the region.
 The dry areas expanded in size at longer time scales to 6 months, according to the SPI.
 Much of North Africa was very dry at 12- to 60-month time scales, with dryness expanding in the south and appearing in East Africa beginning at 12 months.
-Most of Africa was warmer than normal, with September 2023 ranking as the warmest September continent-wide in the 1910-2023 NOAA/NCEI record; record heat continent-wide extended over the last 8 months (February-September), with the year to date being the second warmest January-September.
+Most of Africa was warmer than normal this month, with October 2023 ranking as the second warmest October, continent-wide.
+Excessive warmth earlier in the year resulted in the warmest multi-month periods from the last 2 months (September-October) back to the beginning of the year (January-October).
 The excessive warmth increased evapotranspiration, as seen on the ESI.
-Satellite (GRACE) observations revealed persistent low soil moisture and groundwater in the Maghreb and adjacent northern regions, over parts of the Horn of Africa, and parts of central to southern Africa, with the worst conditions in the north and east.
-Satellite observations of vegetative health (VHI) revealed stressed vegetation over the Maghreb region and much of the Horn of Africa, and southern Africa.
-An analysis by the African Flood and Drought Monitor estimated 22% of the continent in drought at the end of September, which is about the same as last month.
+Satellite (GRACE) observations revealed persistent low soil moisture and groundwater in the Maghreb and adjacent northern regions, over parts of the Horn of Africa, and parts of central to southern Africa, with the worst conditions in the north and central regions.
+Satellite observations of vegetative health (VHI) revealed stressed vegetation over the Maghreb region and much of southern Africa.
+An analysis by the African Flood and Drought Monitor estimated 21% of the continent in drought at the end of October, which is about the same as last month.

-In Canada, the AAFC (Agriculture and AgriFood Canada) reported that abnormally dry to drought conditions affected 69% of the country's agricultural landscape, an increase from last month.
-U.S. Department of Agriculture (USDA) statistics indicated that 55% of the nation's topsoil moisture and 60% of the subsoil moisture were short or very short (dry or very dry) at the end of September, and 18% of the nation's corn crop, 17% of the soybean crop, 43% of the cotton crop, and 35% of the nation's pasture and rangeland were in poor to very poor condition.
-Mexico's CONAGUA agency reported the nation's reservoir storage 34% of average, with 122 of the 210 main dams in the country having a storage of less than 50%.
-The National Forestry Commission (CONAFOR) reported that, from January 1 to September 28, 2023, fires have burned a total of 924,549.34 hectares in Mexico; this figure is second only to the similar period in 2011, when 952,316.10 hectares burned.
+In Canada, the AAFC (Agriculture and AgriFood Canada) reported that abnormally dry to drought conditions affected 79% of the country’s agricultural landscape, an increase from last month.
+U.S. Department of Agriculture (USDA) statistics indicated that 39% of the nation’s topsoil moisture and 50% of the subsoil moisture were short or very short (dry or very dry) at the end of October, and 18% of the nation's winter wheat crop and 37% of the nation's pasture and rangeland were in poor to very poor condition.